mskgreenbaumlab/Onboarding/README.md

 Onboarding Instruction for Greenbaum Lab new hire

 ## MSK Account
-**First, claim your MSK Account – you should have received an email that looks something like this:
+**First, claim your MSK Account – you should have received a notification email

 Once you claim your account, you will have an MSK ID and MSK email address.
 Then, move onto the next steps.**